 I know that whenever I write about climate change it makes people uncomfortable and defensive.
 It’s a given.
 All those good people truly believing they are doing the right thing by eagerly repeating the global warming and sustainable development mantras.
 Truly good people.
 All without ever doing any actual reading of any literature themselves.
 Good, but sadly misled.
 I think the technical term for it is ‘groupthink’.

 Anyways, there I was calmly having an exchange with a ‘believer’ over an article he had written about one of those pesky ‘deniers’.
 As usual the article was nothing more than an ad hominem against an intelligent well informed man – this time it was Mark Steyn – who dares to question climate change/global warming propaganda.
 In the most extraordinary example of doublethink I have seen for a while the article managed to suggest that Steyn shares David Icke’s views on Reptilians whilst simultaneously printing Steyn’s own words that “David Icke is a weirdo“.
 And I do believe that the author actually got away with it.
 Sheer brilliance.
-I am familiar with Icke’s work and I came away from the article feeling that Steyn’s reputation had been tarnished and he was forever associated with Icke’s more radical ideas – ideas that require quite a sophisticated understanding of the modern dilemma in order to comprehend them accurately.
+I am familiar with Icke’s work and I came away from the article feeling that Steyn’s reputation had been tarnished and he was forever associated with Icke’s more radical ideas – ideas that require quite a sophisticated understanding of modern society in order to comprehend them accurately.
 Edward Bernays would be so proud.
 Give the man a medal.
 Pronto.
 A mind-blowing degree of deceptiveness heretofore unknown by this little chickadee.